ixxeL2097/istio/documentation/02-configure-ingress.md

 kubectl apply -f virtualService-grafana.yaml -n monitoring
 ```

-Note that if your `Gateway` is in a different namespace than your `VirtualService`, then you need to make sure you prefix the gateway reference with that namespace:
+:warning: Note that if your `Gateway` is in a different namespace than your `VirtualService`, then you need to make sure you prefix the gateway reference with that namespace:

 ```yaml
   gateways:
   - <namespace>/http-gateway
 ```

-If you also want to create the `VirtualService` in another namespace than the related service, you can use the internal DNS syntax to refer to it:
+:warning: If you also want to create the `VirtualService` in another namespace than the related service, you can use the internal DNS syntax to refer to it:
 ```yaml
     - destination:
         port: